Frequently Asked Questions

 What are carbon offsets?

-A carbon offset is a certificate that represents the reduction of one metric tonne of carbon dioxide emissions, the driving force of climate change.
-We sell carbon offsets in order to fund Colorado-based projects that reduce emissions in one place order to account for emissions made elsewhere in the state.
+A carbon offset is a certificate that represents the removal or avoidance of one metric ton of carbon dioxide emissions, the driving force of climate change.
+Through your donations, we fund Colorado-based projects that reduce or remove greenhouse gas emissions in one place order to account for emissions made elsewhere in the state.
 It is a simple way for individuals and businesses to reduce their emissions to zero without making extreme changes to their lifestyle.
 The Colorado Carbon Fund provides the bridge to account for the gap between the emissions you can realistically reduce, and achieving zero emissions.
 By using carbon offsets, it is easy to become carbon neutral while supporting projects that make a difference throughout Colorado.

 How are carbon offsets created?